Grilled Swordfish Steaks

 - In a large ziplock bag, combine olive oil, lime juice, basil, garlic, salt and pepper.

 - Add swordfish and coat the fish with marinade.
 Let it sit for 15 minutes.

-- Grill swordfish over medium high heat about 4-5 minutes per side, or until fish is cooked through.
+- Grill swordfish over medium high heat about 4-5 minutes per side, or until the internal temperature reads 135°F.

 - Cut zucchini lengthwise and grill alongside with fish, if desired.